 Grace began working with the CAC in November of 2012.
 While recovering from an eating disorder during her teens, Grace decided to commit her life to helping others by working towards her degree in counseling.
 She received her Bachelor’s degree in psychology in 2001 and her Master’s degree in Community Counseling in 2003 from Troy University.
 Since then, Grace has worked in both inpatient and outpatient clinical settings, and her truest joy is helping children feel valued, loved and understood.
-Grace spends most of her workday educating students and community members about the signs and symptoms of child abuse and how to report it.
-A native of Headland, Alabama, Grace resides there with her husband, Matt, daughter, Maggie, and their beloved pets.
-She enjoys being a board member of the local dog shelter, singing, traveling and reading.
+Grace spends most of her workday working with our multidisciplinary team and finding ways to better serve our children from investigation to prosecution.
+A native of Headland, Alabama, Grace resides there with her daughter, Maggie, and their beloved pets.
+She enjoys being a featured pianist at a local venue, singing and playing at her church, and traveling.
 A huge fan of Mr. Rogers, one of Grace’s favorite quotes from the influential child advocate is “It’s easy to say, ‘It’s not my child, not my community, not my world, not my problem.’
 Then there are those who see the need and respond.
 I consider those people my heroes.”

-Savannah interned with the CAC while working on her Bachelors Degree in Social Work at Liberty University.
-She fell in love with the work and mission of the CAC while here, and it encouraged her to pursue a career working with children who have experienced trauma.
-After receiving her Bachelors degree she attended Auburn University where she gained her Master’s in Social Work.
-She has worked in multiple settings including mental health therapy and therapeutic foster care which has given her an even greater passion for working with children who are on their own journey of healing.
-Savannah spends her free time with her husband, and they enjoy traveling, watching movies, and playing with their dogs, Jake and Polly.
+Savannah interned with the CAC while working on her Bachelor’s Degree in 2020.
+She fell in love with the work and mission of the CAC while here and it encouraged her to pursue a career working with children who have experienced trauma.
+Savannah studied Social Work and Psychology at Liberty University.
+After receiving her Bachelor’s Degree, she attended Auburn University where she obtained her Master’s Degree in Social Work.
+Savannah spends her free time with her husband and their dogs, Jake and Polly.
+She has worked in settings such as community advocacy, mental health therapy and therapeutic foster care.
+This work has given her a great passion for working with children who are on their own journey of healing.
+Savannah is certified in forensic interviewing through the National Child Advocacy Center and is currently pursuing her license as a Master’s Level Social Worker.

 Lynette joined the CAC Team during the Summer of 2021 and brings experience of working with children on the Autism spectrum as well as being bilingual.
 With a Bachelor of Science in Psychology from Troy University and a Venezuelan/Puerto Rican heritage, Lynette can help bridge the gap of our need for interpreters for exclusively Spanish speaking children and parents here at the CAC.
 (She is also teaching Spanish commands to Henry, too!)
 Lynette firmly believes in the Maya Angelou quote “I’ve learned people will forget what you say, people will forget what you did, but people will never forget how you made them feel”.
 Lynette admires each precious, resilient child who walks through our doors while finding purpose and joy in helping them use their voice to tell their stories and heal at their own pace.
 She enjoys studying astrology, traveling, pet sitting and spending time with her loved ones.